How To Clean a Smelly Dishwasher

 1-2 tablespoons citric acid 1 packet unsweetened lemonade mix

-1 cup bleach Store bought dishwasher cleaners
+1 cup bleach (non-stainless interiors only) Store-bought dishwasher cleaners

 How to make homemade dishwasher cleaner

-You’ll Need:
+You’ll need:

 • 1 tablespoon borax